TGSK07/Python-Projects/Readme.md

 - `tic_tac_toe.py` - The main Python file containing the game code.
 - `game_icon.png` - The PNG image used as the game icon.

-## How to Play
-1. Run the game using the steps mentioned above.
-2. The game window will appear with a Tic-Tac-Toe board.
-3. Players take turns clicking on the cells to place their marks (X or O).
-4. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins the game.
-5. If all the cells are filled without any player winning, the game ends in a draw.

 ## Screenshot
 ![Game Screenshot](screenshot.png)